facebookarchive/connect-js/readme.rst

         }
     });

-You should only call this in a onclick event as it opens a popup.
+You should **only** call this in a onclick event as it opens a popup.
+Most browsers block popups, *unless* they were initiated from a user event, such as a click on a button or a link.

 Permissions